Tanggulashan: Geography

 At Tanggula Pass on the southern border of the province, the railway leaves Qinghai for Tibet, and therefore the Tanggula railway station, which is located a short distance south of the pass, is actually outside of Tanggula Town, and is already within the Tibet Autonomous Region.

 Climate

-Tanggulashan has a tundra climate (ET) with long, frigid, very dry winters and short, cool, less dry summers.
+Tanggulashan has an alpine climate (Köppen ET) with long, frigid, very dry winters and short, cool, damp summers.